Ian Heinisch

-Ian Edward Heinisch (born August 5, 1988) is an American mixed martial artist currently competing in the middleweight division of the Ultimate Fighting Championship.
+Ian Edward Heinisch (born August 5, 1988) is an American former mixed martial artist who previously competed in the middleweight division of the Ultimate Fighting Championship.
 A professional since 2015, he has also competed for the World Series of Fighting and Legacy Fighting Alliance, where he is the former Interim Middleweight Champion.

 Background

 Heinisch, who is a Colorado native, was diagnosed with ADHD when he was young.
 His parents home schooled him and placed him in wrestling classes as he had too much energy and could not pay attention in school.
 He won the Colorado state high school championship and was an All-American twice.
 He went on to wrestle at North Idaho College but dropped out of school and originally moved to Vancouver, working as a door-to-door salesman before being deported for working illegally.
 Upon returning to the United States, Heinisch started selling ecstasy pills to keep up with his lifestyle after his parents lost their house and got divorced.
 He was arrested for selling 2,000 ecstasy pills and headed to Amsterdam to avoid a jail sentence after meeting bail.
 He ended up working in a bar in Spain and sleeping on the beach for three months.
 Not long after Heinisch started drug trafficking from South America to Spain and got caught on one of his trips when a Spanish immigration officer found one kilo of cocaine on him.
 Heinisch ended up in prison at Canary Islands.
 He taught himself how to speak Spanish by reading a Spanish bible with an English dictionary and taking up boxing.
 After he finished serving his prison sentence in Spain, Heinisch flew back to New York where he was apprehended upon re-entry to United States for fleeing the country back in 2009.
 He turned his life around after finishing his sentence at Rikers Island in the United States and pursued an MMA career.